How to prevent my campaigns from going to spam

 The sender of your campaigns is important

-In many cases it is not very careful to choose a sender for the campaign.
-Sometimes, you even use a sender from any mail provider, such as a Hotmail or Gmail address.
-This practice can activate anti-spam filters.
+On many occasions not much care is taken in choosing a sender for the campaigns.
+Sometimes, you even use a sender from any email provider, such as a Hotmail or Gmail address.
+This practice can trigger anti-spam filters.

 The most important thing at this point is that you use an email that belongs to a domain that you own .
 It is also highly recommended that the address exists and is not of the no-reply type , so that your subscribers can contact you directly by replying to your emails.

 It is common that, if you send an email from your own domain @tuempresa.com to another address in your domain, the emails reach spam.
 This is because the email provider knows that the email has not been sent from your domain, but from a third party (the Acumbamail sending servers, in this case).
-But don't worry, because this has an easy solution if you configure DKIM and SPF.
+But don't worry, because this has an easy solution if you configure DKIM.

 Build your template correctly

 The construction of the template is an important point not to activate content antispam filters.

 - Our recommendation is that you use our template editor, which generates emails with a correct HTML.
 It is the best advice we can give you for many reasons, it is used to create tens of thousands of templates a day, it respects standards, it renders correctly in all browsers and the emails it creates adapt to different devices.
 We have over 260 fully customizable templates to suit your brand image and shipping needs, but if you need a template specifically created for you, our design team can create a custom template for you.

 - If you want to import your own HTML template,make sure it has the correct HTML.